hdinsight/hdinsight-storm-examples/README.md

 Read more about this example here: [IoT example using Azure EventHubs, Storm, Azure DocumentDB, Azure Storage/WASB](IotExample)

-### EventHubs Scalability Example (Java & SCP.Net)
+### EventHubs/Kafka Scalability Example (Java & SCP.Net)
-A scalability benchmark that demonstrates throughput from EventHub and stores the event counts in SQL Azure.
+A scalability benchmark that demonstrates throughput from EventHub/Kafka and stores the event counts in SQL Azure.

 Read more about this example here: [Event Count example using Azure EventHubs, Storm, SQL Azure](EventCountExample)